max-mapper/javascript-for-cats/README.md

 You can think of Objects like keys on a keyring.
 Each one is for a specific door and if you have nice labels on your keys you can open doors very fast.
 In fact, the things on the left hand side of the `:` are called **keys** (are also known as **properties**) and the things on the right hand side are **values**.

-    // an object with a single key 'name' and single value 'tommy' { name: 'tommy' }
+    // an object with a single key 'name' and single value 'bill' { name: 'bill' }

 So why would you ever use arrays if you can just put your data in objects?
 Because objects don't remember the order of the keys that you set.
 You might enter in an object like this: